We Welcome New Members!

 When you feel that C&G is your spiritual home, and you no longer view yourself as a visitor, we invite you to think about becoming a member of our congregation.
 New members bring new ideas, new skills, and new energy, further strengthening our diverse Community.

 Before applying for membership of our congregation, we want you to understand who we are and what we stand for, visiting and participating as you can to determine if our Church is right for you.
-As a benchmark, we would expect you to attend our services and other events over a period of at least six months before joining.
-If you’re moving from being a member of a different Unitarian congregation, then this time would be shorter.
+As a benchmark, we would expect you to attend our services and other events over a period of at least six months before joining; unless you’re moving from being a member of a different Unitarian congregation.

 The Meaning of Membership